De-Alchmst/bast/doc.md

 - `^^`  : logical xor
 - `xor` : logical xor

-All operators (except word `and`,  `or` and `xor` variants) can also have a function counterpart, so the previous code can be also written like so.
+All operators (except word `and`,  `or` and `xor` variants) also have a function counterpart, created by prepending them with "f", so the previous code can be also written like so:

 ```
 func [main]:[